fkie-cad/COMIDDS/content/datasets/i_sec_ids.md

 ***

 ### Overview
-The I-SEC-IDS dataset (exact meaning of the acronym unknown) consists of a small amount of network flows collected from a singular VM under attack.
+The I-Sec-IDS dataset (exact meaning of the acronym unknown) consists of a small amount of network flows collected from a singular VM under attack.
 It does not feature user behavior or any other notable properties.

 ### Environment